rice-solar-physics/group_webpage/_research/forward_model.md

  - Bradshaw
  - Bahauddin
 ---
 Developing techniques to produce advanced 3D models and visualizations of solar active regions from magnetic field extrapolations, field-aligned hydrodynamic models, and a sophisticated treatment of the key atomic processes that govern the radiation spectrum.
 The visualizations are derived from the 3D models by using the technical specifications of the fleet of observing instruments.
 These predicted observations can be directly compared with real observations to determine how well the underlying physical models reproduce the observed patterns and dynamics of the active region plasma.
-This work is being conducted in collaboration with graduate student Will Barnes, undergraduate physics major Han (Lily) Han, who is undertaking research for her senior thesis with my group, and with Dr. Nicki Viall of the NASA Goddard Space Flight Center.
+This work is being conducted in collaboration with Dr. Nicki Viall of the NASA Goddard Space Flight Center.

 <div class="row">
 <div class="col-md-8 offset-md-2">